Gepoverlow/ts-workshop/README.md

 ### 4. Run the TypeScript Tests

-Run the test file located at:
+Run the test file:
-`2-intermediate/ts/tests/process-data.test.mts`
+`npm test 2-intermediate/ts/tests/process-data.test.mts`

 Make sure all the tests pass and compare behavior between the JavaScript and TypeScript versions.